lnchambers/rails_engine/README.md

 # Rails Engine

 This project utilizes Ruby on Rails and ActiveRecord to build a JSON API which exposes sales data selected from Etsy.
+This api serves up business analytics, relational endpoints, and record endpoints.
+For a full explanation of the endpoints, look at this [endpoint explanation](https://github.com/lnchambers/rails_engine/blob/master/endpoint.md).
+Below is a database schema explaining the relationships between each endpoint: merchant, customer, items, invoices, transactions and invoice items.

 ![schema](https://i.imgur.com/gzoHyeR.png)